-Case Summary & History: Pickup et al. v.
-Brown et al. and Welch et al. v.
-Brown et al.
+Case Summary & History: Pickup v.
+Brown and Welch v.
+Brown

-Cases: Pickup et al. v.
-Brown et al. and Welch et al. v.
-Brown et al.
+Cases: Pickup v.
+Brown and Welch v.
+Brown

 STATUS: Victory, California

 On September 29, 2012, California Governor Jerry Brown signed the first law in the nation prohibiting state-licensed therapists from trying to change the sexual orientation or gender expression of a patient under 18 years old.
 Every leading medical and mental health organization in the country has warned that these practices do not work and put young people at risk of serious harm, including depression, substance abuse, and suicide.
-NCLR and Equality California, the state’s leading LGBT political organization, were the primary organizational sponsors of the law, which was authored by Senator Ted Lieu.
+The National Center for Lesbian Rights (NCLR) and Equality California, the state’s leading LGBT political organization, were the primary organizational sponsors of the law, which was authored by Senator Ted Lieu.

 Anti-LGBT legal groups immediately filed two lawsuits challenging the law on behalf a group of plaintiffs who desire that California therapists be permitted to engage in the prohibited practices.
-The cases were both filed in the United States District Court for the Eastern District of California and assigned to two different federal district judges.
+The cases were Pickup et al. v.
+Brown et al. and Welch et al. v.
+Brown et al. These cases were both filed in the United States District Court for the Eastern District of California and assigned to two different federal district judges.
 In October 2012, Equality California filed a successful motion to intervene in one of the lawsuits in order to defend the law alongside California Attorney General Kamala Harris, who represents the State of California defendants.